Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Enhanced RAG Module

 Following semantic recognition, the keyword mapping phase aligns each identified function and option sub-query with its precise keywords.
 For functions, the keywords are the functions' names.
 For options, sub-queries are further associated with their respective descriptions and values.
 Ultimately, the extracted functions, option descriptions, and values are entered as parallel retrieval queries.

-To enable the retrieval agent to perform both semantic recognition and keyword mapping effectively, we design a structured, general action prompt that integrates chain-of-thought prompting (CoT) \cite{wei2022chain} and few-shot prompting \cite{mann2020language} (i.e., few-shot CoT), as depicted in Fig. \ref{fig:enRAG}(b).
-Only the few-shot examples are tool-dependent, making them modular and easily adaptable, while the rest of the prompt remains general and independent of specific simulation tools.
+To enable the retrieval agent to perform both semantic recognition and keyword mapping effectively, {this paper designs} a structured, general action prompt that integrates chain-of-thought prompting (CoT) \cite{wei2022chain} and few-shot prompting \cite{mann2020language} (i.e., few-shot CoT), as depicted in Fig.~\ref{fig:enRAG}(b).
+Only the few-shot examples are tool-dependent, making them modular and easily adaptable.
+The rest of the prompt remains general and independent of specific simulation tools.

+{ {\textbf{Remark 1}}: The adaptive query planning strategy goes well beyond simple keyword extraction.
+It employs semantic recognition via few-shot CoT, which can translate descriptions into relevant keywords.
+This enables the retrieval agent to infer implicit simulation functions and options from context, even when explicit terms are missing.
+For example, consider the request: “\textit{For the IEEE 24-bus Reliability Test System, solve the AC optimal power flow (OPF) problem with the de-commitment of expensive generators},” which is the initial request in complex task 7 for \LaTeXstyle{MATPOWER} (see Section V for more details).
+Rather than extracting generic phrases like “AC optimal power flow” or “de-commitment,” the retrieval agent—guided by few-shot CoT prompting for function mapping—directly identifies “runuopf” as the keyword, i.e., the specific \LaTeXstyle{MATPOWER} function for OPF with de-commitment. }